cronical/budget_dance/docs/setup.md

 |- field|A field name in this table|
 |- compare_to|A value to compare to, either a string or a number|
 |- compare_with|A comparison like "="|
+|- look_up|Allows for the values to be looked up from another table.
+It requires three addtional subfields: table, index_on and value_field.

 For example, if there is a key `fcst_formulas` under the table, it is used to set formulas for the forecast columns.
 Each column receives the same formula, but they can vary by row.
 The structure is setup like this: